home-assistant/home-assistant.io/source/_integrations/nextcloud.markdown

 {% configuration %}
 url:
-  description: The full url to your nextcloud instance.
+  description: The full URL to your Nextcloud instance.
   required: true
   type: string
 username:
-  description: The username of a nextcloud user that has access to the nextcloud monitor api.
+  description: The username of a Nextcloud user that has access to the Nextcloud monitor API.
   required: true
   type: string
 password:
   description: The app password generated from the Nextcloud security settings page.
   required: true
   type: string
-scan_interval:
-  description: API polling interval in seconds.
-  required: false
-  type: integer
-  default: 60
 {% endconfiguration %}